 Base is your dynamic platform from which to stabilize against resistance from single and multiple attackers.

-Cover keeps the mind aware, active, and capable of interpreting sensory information and initiating action for survival.
+Cover keeps the mind aware, present, and functional, interpreting sensory information and initiating action for survival.

-Mobility is essential for providing the body and mind a dynamic structure from which to leverage the body's potential.
+Mobility is essential for providing the body and mind a dynamic structure from which to leverage the body and mind's potential.

 It puts us in the right place at the right time for support of upper and lower body attacks and evasions—standing or on the ground.